benhaynes/motivations/regrets.md

 - Starting my own company
 - Writing about the work that I do with regularity
 - Travelling to all 7+ continents
-- Visitng every US state, at least once
+- Visiting every US state, at least once
 - Taking more time off of work
 - Learning the basics of scuba diving
 - Staying lower on my learning curve, and continuously focusing on reinvention